 A few years ago, as I started focusing on video marketing for small business, it all seemed crystal clear to me.
 There were only five stages of video marketing:

 As you can see, these five steps did not include strategy, distribution, or analytics!
-See, the above categories were what I knew as a filmmaker.
+The above categories were what I knew as a filmmaker.
 I have come to realize, that what I knew about back then was video PRODUCTION, not video MARKETING.

 The moment we talk about video marketing, versus video production, we also need to talk about strategy, distribution, and analytics.